Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

   secret: 'my-access-secret'
 });

-// Connect device to Structure. device.connect();
+// Connect device to Losant.
+device.connect();
 ```

-The device ID is obtained by first adding your [device](/devices/overview) to your Structure application.
+The device ID is obtained by first adding your [device](/devices/overview) to your Losant application.
 [Access keys](/applications/access-keys) allow you to grant access on a per-device or per-application basis.

 ## Sending State